Sockudo

 • sockudo_flush_latency

 Billing, rate limits, durable history, version storage, webhooks, and push accounting count original create/update/delete/append requests.
 Rollup metrics count both original append receipt and coalesced egress delivery, so operators can see the reduction ratio without hiding ingress load.
+Active-stream gauges are changed by exact insertion/removal deltas.
+Publishing a gauge does not lock or scan scheduler shards.

 Important edge cases: